BeaconCMS/beacon/guides/recipes/reuse-app-css.md

   ]
 ```

-Note the path is different for developments and production environments.
+Note the path is different for development and production environments because deployment usually are packed as releases.

 See the recipe [Deploy to Fly.io](deploy-to-flyio.md) for more info on how to deploy your app.